tudorscanner/slate/source/includes/_redirects.md

 ![deeplink page](/images/deeplink.png)

 You can customise the redirect page by replacing the default logo with the logo of your website.
 Please send us a logo in size 122x65px in PNG format and we will set this up for you.
+Please see [How can I put my logo on the redirect page?](https://support.business.skyscanner.net/hc/en-us/articles/208180985-How-can-I-put-my-logo-on-the-redirect-page-) for more information.

 <aside class="warning">
 Skyscanner has no control over how the third-party website consumes the link.
 In some cases the selected itinerary will be ready to book.
 In other cases the search criteria will be pre-populated, but the end-user will have to search through the results on the third-party website to find their itinerary.